“Coffee – the favorite drink of the civilized world.”Thomas Jefferson

-The best way to drink coffee there was to pull up to a small road side stand.
+The best way to drink coffee there was to pull up to a small roadside stand.
 These stands were just basic stops but many men surrounded the fire drinking coffee with huge smiles on their faces.
-The freshly hand ground beans were put directly in a metal kettle boiling over an open flame.
+The fresh hand-ground beans were put directly in a metal kettle boiling over an open flame.
 They poured our coffee into small glasses and we drank several helpings before moving on through the Nubian Desert.
 That coffee was so rich and delicious, it was difficult to go back to regular coffee after that.
 I don’t know why the West has to corrupt coffee with horrible brews like Nescafé and Folgers, but if you get out of the hotel and explore the local scene, you will find coffee shops that serve brews the way they’ve been serving for centuries and it is truly the most delicious blend you will ever taste.
 Keep it simple, that’s what we say.

 Travel couple Dave and Deb live by the motto “Adventure is for everyone” Married for 17 years, they’ve visited over 80 countries on 7 continents.

 They aim to inspire people to follow their dreams and push their boundaries.
 Follow their journeys on their travel blog.

 11. Coffee from Holland.

 My best coffee experience was in Efteling, a fairy-tale theme park located in the town called Kaatsheuvel, in the Loon op Zand municipality.
 I ordered a creamy skinny latte with a piece of cherry chocolate.

 Agness is a Polish travel blogger who has been traveling and living in different Asian countries since 2011.
-She is well known for traveling the world for less than $25 per day and she shares her tricks and tips with the readers of her blog called eTramping.com.
 Moreover, she is a food lover obsessed with Chinese cuisine, yoga passionate, life enthusiast, and photography freak.
 Oh, forgot to mention – you’re reading her blog now :P